 #14- Recycling nations now send a significant portion of the world's waste paper to India for processingref

 Recyclable trash is harmful to the environment.
 Unfortunately, China is stuck with tons of cleanup before it can restore its environment to its pre-waste import state.
 Pulling the plug on municipal solid waste shipped into the country was the silver bullet to the waste crisis after 25 years of being the dumpsite for over half of the world's scrap and crap.

 #15- The Indian recycling industry needs nearly 14 million tonnes of waste paper to meet its current demandref

 #16- In 2016, the world generated 242 million tonnes of plastic waste—12 percent of all municipal solid waste1

 Plastics offer such short-lifetime value that the excesses we're creating are quickly causing environmental issues.
-These million tons of plastics are finding their way to our ocean bodies, where they are poisoning and choking marine life.
+These million tons of plastics are reaching our ocean bodies, poisoning and choking marine life.

 #17- In North America, more than 12 percent of dry recyclable waste is plastics1